This page was last updated in September 2013

 on the island.
 According to the Insurance and Pension Authority's

-for the year ended 31st December 2010 fell, finishing at
+for the year ended 31st December 2012 remained the same as

-billion.
-For the most part, entities within the Isle of
+For the most part, entities within the Isle of Man’s

 Rent-a-captives are permitted; and in 2001 the findings